dhellmann/pymotw/PyMOTW/copy/index.rst

    "root" -> "a";
    "root" -> "b";

-There are several recursion paths through the graph.
-When the root node is copied, we see:
+There are several cycles in the graph, but by handling the recursion with the memo dictionary we can avoid having the traversal cause a stack overflow error.
+When the *root* node is copied, we see:

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'copy_recursion.py'))
 .. }}}
 .. {{{end}}}

-Notice that the second time the root node is encountered, while the a node is being copied, the recursion is detected and the existing copy is used instead of a new one.
+The second time the *root* node is encountered, while the *a* node is being copied, ``__deepcopy__`` detects the recursion and re-uses the existing value from the memo dictionary instead of creating a new object.

 .. seealso::